alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 $$
 </blockquote>

-Given the hooks as currently drawn, this has a mistake.
-In particular, there’s a flawed assumption in the calculation of $\theta$.
+There's a flawed assumption in the calculation of $\theta$.
 I was imagining joining all the lines together into a regular polygon, and then $\theta$ is $360^\circ$ divided equally:

 {%